segabl/pd2-sh-complements/README.md

 - Shotguns
   - Restored original base pellet amount of 12
-  - Fixed ammo pickup of some secondary shotguns
   - Double Barrel Shotguns
     - Increased damage by 25%
     - Increased reload speed by 50%